confluentinc/tutorials/handling-null-values-in-avro-and-protobuf/kafka/README.md

 ## Running the example

 You can run this example either with Confluent Cloud or by running the unit test.
+Before getting started with either method, clone `https://github.com/confluentinc/tutorials.git` and `cd` into `tutorials/handling-null-values-in-avro-and-protobuf`.

 <details>
   <summary>Kafka Streams-based test</summary>